 Like a petition to be removed from a FDA Red List, a petition to be added to an FDA Green List must convince FDA that the firm has addressed the core problem(s) on the Import Alert and has processes in place to prevent the occurrence of violations.

-The FDA typically reviews Green List petitions with great scrutiny, so firms should be prepared to address any concerns FDA may have about compliance and provide additional supporting evidence.
+The FDA typically reviews Green List petitions with great scrutiny, so firms should be prepared to address any concerns the FDA may have about compliance and provide additional supporting evidence.

 Again, it's best to hire a regulatory expert to handle your petition given the complexity involved and potential to affect your bottom line.
 EAS Consulting Group has more former FDA employees than any other company and knows how to get your products released quickly.